iKelvvv/MS5/README.md

 ### Landing Page
 - A carousel that displays what the user can expect from this store.
-- A shop now button that directs the user to all products page.
+- A shop now button that directs the user to the all products page.
 The user can then easily identify products they would like to purchase and add them to the basket.

 ### Products Page
 - The user can access the product pages by selecting the category on the navigation bar.
 - The page displays a count of the search results within the category.
-- Sort by filter at the top right of the page, so the user can filter by price, rating, name and category.
+- Sort by the filter at the top right of the page, so the user can filter by price, rating, name and category.
 - Each product has an image, name of product, price, category and rating.
-- The page also contains a back to top button, where the user can click this to go to the top of the page.
+- The page also contains a back to top button, which the user can click to go to the top of the page.
 - As a superuser, the admin can see the edit and delete buttons, allowing quick access to the product admin.

 ### Products Details Page
-- The product details will showcase an image, name of product, short description, price, weight selector(if the product has different weights), category and rating, quantity selector, keep shopping button and a add to basket button.
+- The product details will showcase an image, name of the product, short description, price, weight selector(if the product has different weights), category and rating, quantity selector, keep shopping button and an add to basket button.
 - As a superuser, the admin can see the edit and delete buttons, allowing quick access to the product admin.
-- The quantity selector starts off at 1.
+- The quantity selector starts at 1.
 When the quantity is at 1, the minus button is disabled.
 - When adding a product to the basket, the user will be prompted with a success message confirming the product has been added.
 ![basket_success](documentation_assets/images/basket_success.png)

 ### Basket Page
-- This page shows each product as a line item, displaying an image, name of product, weight, SKU, price per item, quantity selected, quantity selector to update and a subtotal for each item.
+- This page shows each product as a line item, displaying an image, name of the product, weight, SKU, price per item, the quantity selected, quantity selector to update and a subtotal for each item.
 - When the quantity selector is at 1, the minus button is disabled.
-- A pricing summary of the whole basket is also shown with the basket total, delivery fee and grand total.
+- A pricing summary of the whole basket is also shown with the basket total, delivery fee and total.
-- If the use has not met free delivery threshold then an alert message is shown, prompting the user that they can qualify for free delivery if they spend more.
+- If the user has not met the free delivery threshold then an alert message is shown, prompting the user that they can qualify for free delivery if they spend more.
 ![delivery_threshold](documentation_assets/images/bag_delivery.png)

 ### Checkout Page
-- A checkout form, prompting the user to enter their delivery details with Stripe integration.
+- A checkout form, prompts the user to enter their delivery details with Stripe integration.
 - A checkbox for the user to confirm if they would like to save their details for next time.
-This only saves delivery details and no the card details.
+This only saves delivery details and not the card details.
-- A summary of the users order is also shown, the user can then be sure they are making the correct purchase before continuing with the checkout process.
+- A summary of the user's order is also shown, the user can then be sure they are making the correct purchase before continuing with the checkout process.
 - A message is shown just below the complete order button to warn the user that they will be charged a certain amount on their card.

 ### Checkout Success Page
 - This page shows a summary of their order, with an order number.
-- Once the user is at this page, an email will also be triggered to send out a order confirmation email.
+- Once the user is on this page, an email will also be triggered to send out an order confirmation email.

 ### My Profile Page
 - This page shows a form so the user can update their delivery details.
-Upon completing of the form, all delivery details will be updated if the user proceeds to the checkout page again.
+Upon completing the form, all delivery details will be updated if the user proceeds to the checkout page again.
 - Order history is also displayed, where the user can select the order number to view a previous order confirmation summary.
 An alert will also show prompting the user they are viewing a past order confirmation summary.
 ![my_profile](documentation_assets/images/my_profile.png)